Equilibria in multi-player multi-outcome infinite sequential games: The continuity argument

 \begin{lemma} Consider stochastic infinite sequential games with continuous payoff-functions and finite choices sets.
 We find: \begin{enumerate} \item The subgame-perfect preferences produce a compact-strategies, open-preference class $\mathcal{SS}$. \item The games with payoffs fully determined after finitely many moves are a dense subset $\mathcal{SS}^f \subseteq \mathcal{SS}$. \item All games in $\mathcal{SS}^f$ have a Nash equilibrium. \end{enumerate} \begin{proof} \begin{enumerate} \item For a synthetic approach to continuity on probability measures etc, see \cite{collins4}.
 In particular, the map from strategy profiles to induced probability distributions is easily seen to be continuous; and integration is as well.
 The remaining argument proceeds as in Lemma \ref{lemma:contsubgame} (1). \item The stochastic vertices do not impact the argument, so it works as in Lemma \ref{lemma:contsubgame} (2). \item As in Lemma \ref{lemma:contsubgame} (3), we use backwards inductions: the value of a given leaf for a player is immediately obtained from the payoff function.
 In any vertex controlled by a player, he picks a choice guaranteeing him the optimal value, and the value of that vertex for any player $p$ is identical to the value of the corresponding child for $p$.
 The value of a nature vertex is the expected value of its children according to the probability distribution given by $P$.
 This is easily seen to yield a subgame perfect equilibrium. \end{enumerate} \end{proof} \end{lemma}

 \begin{corollary} Stochastic infinite sequential games with continuous payoff-functions and finite choices sets have subgame-perfect equilibria. \end{corollary}

-In a similar fashion we could consider multi-player multi-outcome Blackwell games \cite{blackwell,martin2} with continuous payoff functions (into $\uint$).
-In a Blackwell game, the players act jointly and probabilistic in each round and thus determine the next vertex in the tree.
-In particular, we are now dealing with a tree over $C^A$ instead of just $C$; i.e.~$d$ is no longer relevant, strategies are functions $s_a : (C^A)^* \to P(C)$, where $P(C)$ shall denote the set of probability distributions over $C$, strategy profiles are of the form $s : A \times (C^A)^* \to P(C)$ and payoff functions go $f_a : (C^A)^\omega \to \uint$.
-Each strategy profile induces a probability distribution over $(C^A)^\omega$ (also from a given vertex onwards), payoffs for players are then again the expected values of their payoff functions given the induced probability distribution.
+In a similar fashion we can consider multi-player multi-outcome Blackwell games \cite{blackwell,martin2} with continuous payoff functions (into $\uint$).
+In a Blackwell game, in each round a finite subset $A_v$ of $m$ players act jointly and probabilistic and thus determine the next vertex in the tree.
+In particular, we are now dealing with a tree with branching $C^{m}$ instead of just $C$.
+The map $d$ indicating who plays now goes into the $m$-element subsets of $A$ rather than identifying just a single player.
+Strategies are functions $s_a :\subseteq (C^{m})^* \to P(C)$, where $P(C)$ shall denote the set of probability distributions over $C$, strategy profiles are of the form $s :\subseteq A \times (C^m)^* \to P(C^m)$ and payoff functions go $f_a : (C^m)^\omega \to \uint$.
+Each strategy profile induces a probability distribution over $(C^m)^\omega$ (also from a given vertex onwards), payoffs for players are then again the expected values of their payoff functions given the induced probability distribution.